 Always try to keep your phone ringer as low as possible or put your mobile phone on vibrate, so it does not distract the people around you.
 Also, funky ringing tones are not corporate; avoid using them in professional situations.

-NOTE: A good time to leave your phone at home, or at least in the car, would be at a funeral, wedding or some event along those lines.
+NOTE: A good time to leave your phone at home, or at least in the car, would be at a funeral, wedding or similar events.